 What is Pasta alla norma?

-- Pasta: Traditionally macaroni is used but you can use whichever pasta you prefer.
+- Pasta: Traditionally macaroni is used to make this dish but you can use whichever pasta you prefer.
 My favorite is spaghetti so I have used that.

 - Eggplant: For pasta alla norma use Italian or globe eggplant.

-- Marinara sauce: Both homemade and jarred sauce are fine.
-You can use any tomato-based pasta sauce of your choice in this sauce.
+- Marinara sauce: Both homemade and store-bought marinara sauce are fine to be used.
+You can use any tomato-based pasta sauce of your choice in this recipe.

 How to cut eggplant for pasta?

 I have seen people cutting the eggplant in different ways to use in this recipe.
 The most common way is cutting bite-size cubes of eggplant which is also my preferred way.
 However, people also use slices or strips of eggplant.
 You can use whichever way you prefer.
 Just keep in mind that the eggplant pieces will slightly shrink after baking so keep the pieces slightly bigger than what you want in the final dish.